Exploring Religion in Tibet: Unique Buddhism, Bon Tradition, and Other

 In the Tibet Autonomous Region, the predominant faith is Tibetan Buddhism, embraced by the vast majority of residents.
 Introduced to Tibet from India and mainland China in the 7th century, Tibetan Buddhism gradually took shape with distinctive local characteristics under specific historical circumstances.
 It assimilated elements of the original religion of the Tibetan Plateau, blending Sutra and Esoteric traditions from Indian Buddhism and Han Buddhism from mainland China.

-Tibetan Buddhism is characterized by its national and mass appeal and has spread not only throughout Tibetan areas but also to some other minority regions.
+Tibetan Buddhism, with its national and mass appeal, has not only permeated Tibetan areas but has also extended its influence to certain other minority regions.

 Tibetan native Religion: Bon Religion